SomeWeekendReading/someweekendreading.github.io/_posts/2021-12-14-veni-veni-paxlovid.md

 2. __The numbers and their confidence limits:__ 28 days after treatment, there were 5/679
    patients in the treatment arm hospitalized, versus 44/682 in the control arm.
 That gives us a central estimate of the efficacy of: $1 - (5/679) / (44/682) = 88.6\%$.
 So their report is consistent.

-Using the Weekender's R hack of estimating efficacy confidence limits with a scaled binomial model <sup id="fn1a">[[1]](#fn1)</sup>, we get very decent confidence limits indeed:
+   Using the Weekend R script of estimating efficacy confidence limits with a scaled binomial model <sup id="fn4a">[[4]](#fn4)</sup>, we get very decent confidence limits
+   indeed:

    ```R
    > signif(efficacyAndCL(679, 5, 682, 44), digits = 3)